donma/DashioTemplateCore/README.md

 You can give me a STAR if you think it's useful. :)

-If you don't like the layout I did , you can  get pure source code from the blow link.
+If you don't like the layout I did , you can  get pure source code from the below link.

 Source : https://templatemag.com/dashio-bootstrap-admin-template/